"Nothing is ever planned 24 hours ahead, yet great projects are born and survive magnificently. Nothing in A.A. is

 addiction, the addiction is always learning how it can better manage us.

 Therefore, in order to survive in this crazy world, we must learn how to rewire our brains into thinking, feeling, believing,

 behaving and doing everything differently from now on.
 This is where repairative therapy comes into play.

 How do we do this?
 Walk in, sit down and shut up!
-Take the cotton out of your ears and place it in your mouth, get a sponsor
+Take the cotton out of your ears and place it in your mouth.

 For listings of AA meetings in your area, see Centers 4 Treatment